 Whether you want to experience the energetic and bold children Atanasius, Theodora and Winifred, their stronger bodied parents Joschuari, Emmeram, Timotheus and Josephine or the more traditional grandparents Mechtild and Bertholdi, it is well worth getting to know this fascinating family.

 Stephanie and Eduard have also released a limited-edition series of three field blends, a red, a white and a rosé in 1-litre bottles known as the Maskerade’s.
 They come from neighbouring vineyards that share a similar terroir to the other family members, but while they are in biodynamic conversion, Stephanie and Eduard wanted to allow the vines time to adapt until their true characters can be revealed!View Wines

 Stephanie & Eduard

 The soils and vines vary depending on the “generation” of the wine.
-The youngest generation is grown in gravel and a small amount of limestone, while the parents and grandparents have more sunlight and the soil is made up of schist and limestone.
-The oldest vines, some 60 years old, are reserved, naturally, for the older generation, as is the old restored winepress.
-Fermentation takes place spontaneously with indigenous yeast, and ageing takes place in old oak barrels.
-These wines are neither filtered nor fined.Gut Oggau Location
+The youngest generation is grown in gravel and limestone, while the parents and grandparents have more sunlight, and the soil is a mixture of slate and limestone.
+The oldest vines, some 60 years old, are reserved for the grandparents, as is the 200-year-old restored winepress.
+Fermentation takes place spontaneously with indigenous yeast, and ageing takes place in used oak barrels.
+These wines are neither fined nor filtered.Gut Oggau Location